git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 ## It's all commands

-The essence of what you're doing in tmux is easier and more transparent than it seems.
-Multiple ways exist to route yourself to the same behavior, what tmux refers to internally and externally as a *command*.
+Multiple roads can lead you to the same behavior. *Commands* are what tmux uses to define instructions for setting options, resizing, renaming, traversing, switching modes, copying and pasting and so forth.

-Configs and Commands - [Configs](#config) are the same as automatically running commands via `$ tmux command`.
+- [Configs](#config) are the same as automatically running commands via `$ tmux command`.

-Keybindings and Commands - Keyboard shortcuts in tmux are shorthands for commands you can do via `$ tmux command`.
+- Internal tmux commands via `Prefix` + `:` prompt.
+- Settings defined in your configuration can also set shortcuts which can execute commands via keybindings via `bind-key`.
+- Commands called from CLI via `$ tmux cmd`

-To pull it all together, [source code](#technical-stuff) files are prefixed `cmd-`.
+- To pull it all together, [source code](#technical-stuff) files are prefixed `cmd-`.